Search results for

 The Apple HomePod (2nd generation) and HomePod mini use Apple AirPlay to stream music from your iPhone.
 They also come equipped with plenty of iOS-specific features.
 These include seamless Apple Music integration, the “Hey Siri” voice assistant, and the company’s proprietary Handoff function.
 Those with multiple Apple devices under the same iCloud account can use peer-to-peer AirPlay.
 Similarly, owning several HomePod mini devices allows stereo playback and the creation of a multi-room audio system.

 However, as is commonplace nowadays, Apple seals many of its features behind a walled garden.
 The HomePod mini is no exception, working only with iPhones and iPads.
 The speaker uses Apple’s proprietary AirPlay feature to stream music, leaving Android users out of the loop.
 The speaker does not support Bluetooth audio and instead connects via 802.11n Wi-Fi.
-Downloading a third-party app like AirMusic may provide a workaround.
+Downloading a third-party app such as AirMusic may provide a workaround.
 However, this connection method is unreliable and not officially supported by Apple.
 Also, without the “Hey Siri” voice assistant feature, the speaker is a questionable purchase for Android fans.
-The Apple HomePod mini (2nd generation) should own a more OS-agnostic feature set to scoop up more fans.
+The Apple HomePod mini (2nd generation) should have a more OS-agnostic feature set to scoop up more fans.

 A microphone mute button

-Offering our precious personal data in exchange for the latest gadgetry is unavoidable for staying “up to date.”
+Offering our precious personal data in exchange for the latest gadgetry is unavoidable for staying “up to date”.
 Nevertheless, people continue to have reservations about how companies harvest their information.
 Apple is acutely aware of this, telling its users that the HomePod mini will only listen after hearing the wake phrase.
 Gracefully, you can disable Siri by saying “Hey Siri, stop listening.”

 However, unlike many other smart speakers, the HomePod mini does not house a microphone mute button.
-This seems like a misstep, given it would reassure its users that the device is not recording when you don’t want it to.
+This seems like a misstep, given that it would reassure users that the device is not recording when you don’t want it to.
 Other rival speakers, like the Google Nest Audio and Amazon Echo Dot (5th Gen), incorporate a microphone mute button.
 While both speakers undoubtedly collect data when unmuted, it provides a slither of user control and reassurance.
 The Apple HomePod mini (2nd generation) would do well to follow in the footsteps of its competitors.

 Improved Handoff feature